edgarberm/pills/README.md

 # 💊 Pills
 ## A collection of fun JavaScript functions (ES6) 😎🎉🎈

-Study and implementation of the most useful and fun JavaScript functions (ES6).
+Implementation of the most useful and fun JavaScript functions (ES6).

 ## Index